tedneward/Azgaarnoth/Creatures/ToProcess/Guardinals.md

 **Slam.** Melee Weapon Attack: +10 to hit, reach 10 ft., one target.
 Hit: 13 (2d6+6) bludgeoning damage.

 **War Whinny.** The equinal unleashes a terrifying shriek.
-All creatures of the equinal’s choice within 40 feet, must succeed on a Wisdom saving throw or become deafened for 1 minute.
+All creatures of the equinal's choice within 40 feet, must succeed on a Wisdom saving throw or become deafened for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 The equinal gains temporary hit points equal to twice the number of creatures targeted (regardless of the outcome of their saving throw).

 #### Description
 The most reserved of the guardinals, the equinal is a deadly warrior.
 Able to survive damage that would end lesser creatures, they spend most of their lives perfecting a specific art, honing it in the same way they would their martial prowess.
 Warrior poets, artists, and songwriters are common ways of life for an equinal.